 10111 104 Avenue NW

 Or by email to Development.Coordination@Edmonton.ca.

 The City will review the request and provide a response in writing to the landowner or applicant.
-If the City agrees that the caveat can be discharged, the Withdrawal and Discharge of Caveat documents will be sent to the applicant for registration at Alberta Land Titles.
+If the City agrees that the caveat can be discharged, the Withdrawal and Discharge of Caveat documents will be prepared by the City and sent to the applicant for registration at the Alberta Land Titles office.